Getting Into Consulting With a Low GPA (2026)

 Can you get into consulting with a 2.5 GPA?

 A 2.5 GPA makes it extremely challenging to get into MBB or Big 4 consulting directly from school.
-Your best path would be to build 3 to 5 years of strong work experience, pursue an MBA at a respected program, or target boutique consulting firms that weigh experience more heavily than academics.
+Your best path is to build 3 to 5 years of strong work experience, pursue an MBA at a respected program, or target boutique firms that weigh experience more heavily than academics.
 It has been done, but it requires a long-term strategy and exceptional execution.

 Everything You Need to Land a Consulting Offer